hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 ## Analysis goal and workflow

-**Goal:** *Visually compare the significance and number of differentially expressed genes associated with the most significant biological processes (BP).*
+**Goal:** *Visually compare the most significant biological processes (BP) for significance values and number of associated differentially expressed genes.*

 We are going to use the Tidyverse suite of tools to wrangle and visualize our data through several steps: